audeering/audformat/docs/update-database.rst

     db['table'].df

 Finally, we want to add gender information to the database.
-Again, it might be easier to start with a fresh database where we collect the gender information.
-And later merge it into our original database.
+Again, it might be easier to start with a fresh database to collect the new labels and only later merge it into our original database.

 .. jupyter-execute::